-- Adjust the Zoom 100% so that you can see the whole report page on the screen. - Click the histogram graphic and drag it down the report page about two inches. - Move the legend down about two inches. - Click the results text and drag it down the page, as well.
+- Adjust the Zoom so that you can see the whole report page on the screen. - Click the histogram graphic and drag it down the report page about two inches. - Move the legend down about two inches. - Click the results text and drag it down the page, as well.
 Align the top of the text with the top of the graphic.

-- From the report toolbox, click the Ellipse tool Ellipse .
-This will insert an ellipse object onto the report page. - Move and size the ellipse to resemble the example. - Double-click the new ellipse object to edit its properties.
-Change the Fill Color to a color you like, and click OK. - Click the Arrow tool in the report toolbox Arrow.
+• From the Insert tab, click the Ellipse tool Ellipse .
+This will insert an ellipse object onto the report page.

+- Move and size the ellipse to resemble the example. - Double-click the new ellipse object to edit its properties.
+Change the Fill Color to a color you like, and click OK.

+- Click the Arrow tool on the Insert tab Arrow .
 An arrow will be inserted into the report. - Drag the arrow so that its tip is next to the right hand side of the circle.
-Then, click and drag the other end of the arrow across the page to form a horizontal line. - Click the Text tool in the report toolbox Text .
+Then, click and drag the other end of the arrow across the page to form a horizontal line.

+- Click the Text tool on the Insert tab Text .
 The Edit Text dialog will appear.
 Click the Properties button. - Click the Label Font to display the font dialog.
 Increase the font size to 26.
 You can change the font and color as well.
-Click OK when you are done adjusting the font. - Type "My Very Own DNA Report" (or some other title if you must) into the text edit box, then click OK.
+Click OK when you are done adjusting the font. - Type "My Very Own DNA Report" (or some other title that suits you) into the text edit box, then click OK.
 The text is inserted into the report. - Move and resize the text so that it is positioned correctly over the arrow.

 OK, we have just one more item to add.
-Take a deep breath.